-Services Description Level 2021 Service Adjustments Burial l' Clients are able to access timely consultation service during regular business hours.
+Services Description Level 2021 Service Adjustments Burial Consult with families and clients on burial plans and provide information on services, including ordering of monuments and markers that are compliant with service standards.
+Clients are able to access timely consultation service during regular business hours.
 Provide customer service from 8 a.m. to 4:30 p.m.
 Mon-Sat and via on call on Sundays.
-Landscaping Provide landscaping services on cemetery grounds, including cutting grass and reseeding as required, tree planting/pruning, mulching, grading, and re-levelling.
+N/A Landscaping Provide landscaping services on cemetery grounds, including cutting grass and re- seeding as required, tree planting/pruning, mulching, grading, and re-levelling.
 Grounds are maintained to provide a proper aesthetic for visitors and others using the facilities.
 N/A Snow Removal Clear pathways of snow and ice.
 Pathways within the cemetery are clear of snow to provide accessibility to users.
 N/A Chapel and Crematorium The Cemetery has a chapel and crematorium on site that is operated by a private funeral home operator.
 The department is responsible for snow/grass.
 Manage short-and long-term lease agreements with the operators.
 The County maintains its lease obligations to the operator for maintenance.
 N/A Commemoration The cemetery provides clients the opportunity to purchase commemorative items for sponsorship, including benches, picnic tables, bicycle racks, rose bushes, and other plants and shrubs.
 Opportunities are identified for those seeking to commemorate an individual.
 N/A Mowing/Snow Removal (exterior) Provide mowing and snow services to County departments, including municipal reserve lands, parks, open spaces, and roadsides.
 Urban area mowing of road verges, medians, drainage ditches, and side slopes will occur through the summer for aesthetic purposes.
 Spring clean-up, grass cutting, and litter control on County municipal reserves/parks will likely see some delays in 2021.